Home > All-affiliates.com Blog > Understanding Affiliate Marketing Commission Structures

 Tiered Commission

 Tiered commission structures provide incentives for affiliates to excel in their promotional efforts.
 In this model, as you reach specific performance thresholds or milestones, your commission rates increase accordingly.
+The commission is still expressed as either an percentage or fixed amount.

 For example, a tiered commission structure might offer a baseline commission rate for the first 10 sales, but once you surpass that threshold, your commission rate could increase.
 This motivates affiliates to strive for higher sales volumes or achieve specific targets, ultimately leading to increased earnings.